Dabomstew/universal-pokemon-randomizer/README.md

 line.
 This will build a jar for you under the `target` folder which contains any modifications to the code you have made.

+Another option is to build in a docker container.
+You can build by running `docker run -it --rm -v "$PWD":/usr/src/mymaven -v "$HOME/.m2":/root/.m2 -w /usr/src/mymaven maven:3.6-jdk-8 mvn clean package`.
+This volume maps the current directory and the local maven repository into a docker container and performs a maven build there.
+Make sure your current directory is the same location as `pom.xml` for this command to work.

 This is subject to change.
 Make sure you're paying attention to which version of Java (currently this project is set to use Java 8) and Maven (3.6) you're using.